 Your balcony is a great feature in your home that you shouldn’t ignore.
 Like your patio or garden downstairs, this area can benefit from having at least one set of French doors.
 Be sure, however, that you equip it with the necessary treatments like a pair of floor-to-ceiling drapes or curtains for privacy.

 French doors don’t just work side by side on a single wall.
 In fact, you can utilize the adjoining wall of your home to create another series of doors.
 This is especially helpful if you have an outdoor living area that covers the whole corner.
 With this kind of placement, you immediately make the most out of the doors’ daylighting capabilities.

 Turn to Renewal by Andersen of Western New York for more patio door options, including sliding glass doors.
-Give us a call at (585) 481-8006 or (716) 235-2200.
+Give us a call at (716) 222-8657 or (585) 294-4640.
 You may also fill out our contact form for a free in-home consultation.
-We serve Rochester and Pittsford, NY, as well as other nearby areas.
+We serve Buffalo, NY, Rochester, NY, and Pittsford, NY, as well as other nearby areas.